ls1intum/Artemis/docs/dev/setup/distributed.rst

 .. _Hazelcast: https://hazelcast.com/

-All instances of Artemis form a so called cluster that allows them to synchronize their cache.
+All instances of Artemis form a so-called cluster that allows them to synchronize their cache.
 You can use the configuration argument ``spring.hazelcast.interface`` to configure the interface on which Hazelcast will listen.